LogoAMRGearbox

 S12

-High-ratio efficiency/backlash/stage tradeoffmaxon GS 24 A references show lower efficiency and higher backlash at higher reduction ratio with added stages.Underestimated heat and positioning error can force late architecture change.Require stage count, backlash test method, and efficiency-at-load points in the same quote package.
+High-ratio efficiency/backlash/stage tradeoffmaxon GS 24 A catalog data shows lower efficiency and higher backlash at higher reduction ratio with added stages.Underestimated heat and positioning error can force late architecture change.Require stage count, backlash test method, and efficiency-at-load points in the same quote package.

 Mechanical overload cautions at high reductionNIDEC handling notes warn that permissible output torque drops as reduction ratio increases and forbid output-shaft locking during operation.Overload or locking events can cause gear damage despite ratio math appearing acceptable.Include overload policy, output-shaft protection, and shock-event constraints in application design review.